 Dr Sarah Darby

-Sarah holds a BSc in Ecological Science from Edinburgh University and a DPhil from Oxford (Awareness, action and feedback in domestic energy use).
-Previous work includes community development work in Kenya and seven years as a trustee of Oxfam (UK and Ireland).
-In 2011-12, she was a visiting lecturer in the Department of Thematic Studies (Technology and Social Change), Linkoping University, Sweden.
+Sarah holds a BSc in Ecological Science from Edinburgh University, a postgraduate Diploma in Planning from Oxford Polytechnic and a DPhil from Oxford University (Awareness, action and feedback in domestic energy use).
+Non-academic work includes community development in Kenya and several years as a trustee of Oxfam (UK and Ireland).
+Sarah contributes to teaching on the MSc course in Environmental Change and Management.

 UserTEC (User Practices, Technologies and Residential Energy Consumption) (Co-I).
 A multidisciplinary research project to improve understanding of user practices and interaction with new technologies.
 The project is led by the University of Aalborg and funded by the Danish Council for Strategic Research, with partners at the Universities of Cambridge and Linkoping, Delft Technical University and the Technical University of Denmark.
 Mar 2013-Mar 2018.

-ESRC, ES/I006664/1.
 EVALOC (evaluation of the impacts, effectiveness and success of low carbon communities) (Co-I).
-Takes an action research approach, working with six communities in England and Wales to monitor, model and map the impacts of retrofit and social initiatives on energy consumption.
-Also developing and testing 'toolkits' for monitoring, evaluation and communication.
-With Oxford Brookes University.
+An action research approach, working with six communities in England and Wales to monitor, model and map the impacts of retrofit and social initiatives on energy consumption.
+Also developed and tested 'toolkits' for monitoring, evaluation and communication.
+Co-I. With Oxford Brookes University.
+Funded by the ESRC, (ES/I006664/1).
 Jan 2011 - Jun 2014.